|

 Lieutenant prior to discharge from active duty and reached the rank of Major in the

-Pennsylvania National Guard as the commander of an aviation squadron at Fort Indiantown
+Pennsylvania National Guard as the commander of an aviation squadron at Fort Indiantown Gap.

-He entered the State Police Academy on March 6, 1975, and was assigned to Troop J,
+He entered the State Police Academy on March 6, 1975, and was assigned to Troop J, Lancaster,

-the Aviation Division of the Bureau of Patrol in 1986.
+Division of the Bureau of Patrol in 1986.

 At 7:30 a.m. on April 12, 1989, Corporal Almer was piloting H-1 with Trooper Wayne D.

 Bilheimer, a criminal investigator from Troop J, Lancaster, as his observation passenger.
+The

-to search the Susquehanna River for the body of James C. Groff, a 50-year-old farmer from
+search the Susquehanna River for the body of James C. Groff, a 50-year-old farmer from

 Holtwood, who reportedly jumped into the river.
-At 9:44 a.m., while flying at an altitude
+At 9:44 a.m., while flying at an altitude of

-of 90 feet, the helicopter struck a 34,000-volt power line.
-The craft crashed into 10 feet
+90 feet, the helicopter struck a 34,000-volt power line.
+The craft crashed into 10 feet of

-the river in southern York County, just north of the Maryland border.
+river in southern York County, just north of the Maryland border.

 Scuba divers from several agencies found the wreckage with Corporal Almer and Trooper

 Bilheimer still strapped in their seats.
-The wreckage was lifted by a Pennsylvania
+The wreckage was lifted by a Pennsylvania National

-Coroner, Corporal Almer died of drowning, while Trooper Bilheimer died from
+Almer died of drowning, while

-multiple trauma.
+from multiple trauma.

-Corporal Almer was buried with full military honors at Fort Indiantown Gap Cemetery in
+Corporal Almer was buried with full military honors at Fort Indiantown Gap Cemetery in Lebanon

-Lebanon County
+County

 He was survived by his mother, Mrs. Anita Almer, of Bethlehem.
 She was presented with the